House Bill 2555 seeks to limit on-site brewery sales for off premises consumption to 576 ounces (equivalent to two cases) per consumer per month.

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-House Bill 1701 seeks to lower the allowable blood alcohol content (BAC) from .08 to .05.
+Signed into law by the Governor, House Bill 155 lowers the allowable blood alcohol content (BAC) from .08 to .05.